-Kayaking with your dog can be a rewarding experience, providing both of you with the opportunity to explore nature and strengthen your bond.
-Here we explore key considerations when choosing a kayak for you and your dog.
+Kayaking with your dog can be a really rewarding experience, providing both of you with the opportunity to explore nature and strengthen your bond.
+Since kayaks come in a variety of designs and materials, here are key considerations when choosing a kayak for dogpacking.

 Key considerations when choosing a kayak